 - 1. The power does not turn on - a.
-Make sure that the power cord is plugged into a surge suppressor, and that the surge suppressor is plugged into a properly grounded outlet (see page 7).
-Use only a single-outlet surge suppressor that meets all of the specifications described on page 7.
+Make sure that the power cord is plugged into a surge suppressor, and that the surge suppressor is plugged into a properly grounded outlet (see page 8).
+Use only a single-outlet surge suppressor that is UL 1449 listed as a transient voltage surge suppressor (TVSS).
+The surge suppressor must have a UL suppressed voltage rating of 400 volts or less and a minimum surge dissipation of 450 joules.
+The surge suppressor must be electrically rated for 120 volts AC and 15 amps.
 Important: The treadmill is not compatible with GFCI-equipped outlets. - b.
 Make sure that the key is fully inserted into the console. - c.
 Check the circuit breaker located on the frame near the power cord.
 If the switch protrudes as shown, the circuit breaker has tripped.
 To reset the circuit breaker, wait for five minutes and then press the switch back in.